Layne Staley: Death

-On April 17, 2002, Staley's mother Nancy McCallum went to his apartment to let him know about the death of Demri Parrott's brother, but there was no answer.
-On April 19, 2002, Staley's accountants contacted his former manager, Susan Silver, and informed her that no money had been withdrawn from the singer's bank account in two weeks.
-Silver then contacted McCallum, who went to his apartment again.
-There was some mail by his door.
-Staley owned a cat named Sadie at the time, who was usually quiet; upon hearing Sadie meow, McCallum became worried the animal was distressed and that Staley might be in trouble.
-Still not receiving an answer from Staley, McCallum called 911 to say she had not heard from him "in about two weeks".
+On April 17, 2002, Staley's mother went to his apartment to inform him about the death of Demri Lara Parrott's brother, but there was no answer.
+On April 19, Staley's accountants contacted his former manager, Susan Silver, and told her that no money had been withdrawn from the singer's bank account in two weeks.
+Silver then contacted Staley's mother, who went back to his apartment and discovered delivered mail by his door.
+Staley owned a cat named Sadie at the time, who was usually quiet; upon hearing Sadie meow, Staley's mother became worried the animal was distressed and that Staley might be in trouble.
+Still not receiving an answer, McCallum called 9-1-1 to say she had not heard from him "in about two weeks".
 She entered the apartment with police and her ex-husband, Jim Elmer.

-It was reported that the 6 ft Staley weighed only 86 lb when his body was discovered.
-Staley's body was partially decomposed when he was found.
+It was reported that the 6 ft Staley weighed only 86 lb when his partially decomposed body was discovered.
 Medical examiners had to identify the body by comparing dental records.

-The autopsy and toxicology report on Staley's body revealed that he died from a mixture of heroin and cocaine, known as a speedball.
-The autopsy concluded that Staley died two weeks before his body was found, on April 5—the same day fellow grunge musician Kurt Cobain died eight years prior.
-Staley's death was classified as "accidental".
+The autopsy and toxicology report revealed that Staley had died from a mixture of heroin and cocaine, known as a speedball.
+The autopsy concluded that Staley had died two weeks before his body was found, on April 5—the same day fellow grunge musician Kurt Cobain committed suicide eight years prior.
+His death was classified as "accidental".

 Staley's Alice in Chains bandmates issued the following statement: